nsbgn/pandoc.mk/README.md

 It roughly consists of two parts, either of which, I hope, may prove useful to
 someone:

-1. A `Makefile`-recipe, to create HTML pages and an index file.
+1. A `Makefile`-recipe, to generate a website.

-2. A minimalist stylesheet.
+2. A CSS stylesheet.

 It is currently a work-in-progress, but it is mostly functional.
 Website generators that take a similar approach are